-Sustainability's operationalization is slowed by a shortage of staff at all levels who have the right skills and awareness, including most C-suites and boards.
+→ Sustainability's operationalization is slowed by a staff shortage at all levels, including most C-suite and board members, who lack the right skills and awareness.

-Waves of disruption

-- Thriving during transformation
+Waves of disruption - Thriving during transformation

 Why do system transformations feel so overwhelming, especially for incumbent companies?
 And what lessons can companies draw from the digital revolution?
 System transformations happen when major socio-economic trends and breakthrough innovations amplify each other, triggering waves of disruption.
 As societies and companies digest these changes, many parts of the status quo are uprooted, and new technologies, policies, regulations, and supply chain shifts appear along with socio-economic upheaval and the creation of new markets.